asheeshjaat/Quiz-App/README.md

 # Quiz-App
-quiz app to see u how to do any quiz and sho final score
+quiz app to see u how to do any quiz and show final score